JMDKC/artangled-hugo/content/posts/2024-06-16-baselitz-white-cube.md

   - London
 ---

 “I’m brutal, naive and gothic,” Georg Baselitz famously said.
 It's an unimprovable description of his work.
-Baselitz was part of a regeneration of painting in the latter half of the 20th century.
-And [this new London exhibition](https://www.whitecube.com/gallery-exhibitions/georg-baselitz-bermondsey-2024) demonstrates that he’s still going, in his mid-80s, with his spindly drawings and large canvases featuring his trademark upside-down figures.
+Baselitz was part of a regeneration of figurative painting in the latter half of the 20th century.
+And [this new London exhibition](https://www.whitecube.com/gallery-exhibitions/georg-baselitz-bermondsey-2024) demonstrates that he’s still going, in his mid-80s, with his large canvases featuring his trademark upside-down figures.

 When I saw the large, chronologically-arranged [Baselitz retrospective at Centre Pompidou in 2021](https://www.centrepompidou.fr/en/program/calendar/event/RqzdcSS), I was beaten into exhausted submission by the end, my notes saying only: “The final room is quite depressing - double portraits of him and wife, inverted, blurry and skeletal.”
-It was good to see these paintings on fresher legs and with a more open mind, because they’re actually magnificent and moving.
+It was good to see paintings of this kind on fresher legs and with a more open mind, because they’re actually magnificent and moving.

 ![Georg Baselitz 'Der Maler in seinem Bett usw.
 (The Painter in His Bed, etc.)' (2023)](/baselitz-white-cube-1.jpeg) *Der Maler in seinem Bett usw.
 (The Painter in His Bed, etc.)* (2023)